open-access-policies/streaming/_security_procedures/sec_proc_002.md

 ### 1. Purpose

-The purpose of this procedure is to describe the systematic process for identifying, analyzing, and evaluating information security risks that could impact the Company's video streaming platform, user data, and business operations, ensuring appropriate risk treatment decisions are made.
+The purpose of this procedure is to describe the systematic process for identifying, analyzing, and evaluating information security risks that could impact [Company Name]'s video streaming platform, user data, and business operations, ensuring appropriate risk treatment decisions are made.

 ### 2. Scope